Dot gov

 • Change or remove soiled clothing and boots before getting into vehicles.

-• Wash hands after taking off any clothes and shoes you wore while working with livestock.
+• Wash hands after taking off any clothes and shoes you wore while working with animals or animal products.

 Supervise small children during any animal encounter and discourage behaviors that can increase their risk of illness.